rpatterson/prunerr/README.rst

 - Document that we prioritize first for free storage space then for seeding.

+- Items deleted from download client outside of Prunerr being re-added.

+- Transmission locking up when removing the files of large torrents, switch to just removing the torrent and delete the files in prunerr.

 .. _`Python 3.x`: https://docs.python.org/3/
 .. _`Python 2.x`: https://www.python.org/doc/sunset-python-2/